Finding active things to do with your children is easy to do in Champaign-Urbana

 Leonhard Recreation Center

 The Leonhard Center features a fun indoor playground, walking track, gymnasiums with open gym hours and weight room (adults only).
 You can practice basketball with your kids, take a walk on the track and chase each other in the indoor playground.
-As of January 2020, rates began at $20/month for a family of two and increased from there based on the size of the family.

 Stephens Family YMCA